Gabis28Andre/Gabis28Andre/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 27 years old, currently living in Brazil.
-I have fluency in English and have experience with C++, C#, Python, Ruby, Unreal, Unity, Data Analysis, Data visualization.
-I'm also a content creator of games independent since 2014, which helped me develop important skills such as creativity, desingner, marketing, develop of plot, community and team management.
+I have fluency in English and have experience with C++, Python, Html, Css, Javascript, Data Analysis, Data visualization.
+I'm also a content creator of system independent since 2014, which helped me develop important skills such as creativity, desingner, quality, develop software models, community and team management.

   - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching animes and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/